jiang-wenxiang/NeRFail/README.md

 We may use some other packages, if you are prompted at runtime that a package cannot be found, please try to use pip / pip3 to install them, we think it will be better for running successfully.<br>
 For further reference, we may also be using packages that are already present in the [anaconda](https://www.anaconda.com/) or [Nerfstudio](https://github.com/nerfstudio-project/nerfstudio/) environments, and following the steps to [install Nerfstudio](https://docs.nerf.studio/quickstart/installation.html) may help solve the problem.

+## Data

+We use the [dataset](https://github.com/bmild/nerf) presented in original NeRF paper which contains 8 objects.

 ## Running

 ### Training NeRF model